yckuo-sdc/4ipnet-eap767-wrt-vulnerabilities/README.md

 Using the curl tool to simulate an HTTP request and including the aforementioned obtained cookie, it was confirmed that access to the authenticated management interface home page is possible
 ![image](https://github.com/yckuo-sdc/PoC/blob/master/image/upload_a76b368249757b325d6f3bcc4ab24d88.png)

-Attempted to access the `getPing.egi` page and escape the query string parameter url using special characters (;, |) in an attempt to evade security and inject a specified command
+Attempted to access the `getPing.egi` file and escape the query string parameter url using special characters (;, |) in an attempt to evade security and inject a specified command

 **Attemp I with `;`**
 Detected as invalid characters by the backend program.
 ```zsh!